-The registers open each morning at 8:55am and all checks and amendments must be completed before 10am each day prior to the release of messages to parents via 'Keep Kids Safe' communication.
+The registers open each morning at 8:55am and all checks and amendments must be completed before 10am each day prior to the release of messages to parents via; Text message, the myEd mobile application and telephone communication.
 The registers open at 1:30pm for the afternoon and close at 2pm.

 At present, the Academy uses the SIMS software package 'Attendance Manager' for the registration of all students in Years 7-11.

 All staff are required to take a register at the commencement of each lesson and to check up on students who are frequently absent on a particular day.
 They must also follow up students who have been seen in the Academy but who are missing from their class.

 Being punctual is a pre-requisite to a session or a lesson having a purposeful start.